|Duration||Strategic Partnership Grants for Networks:

-Strategic Partnership Grants
+Strategic Partnership Grants for Projects:

 The goal of NSERC’s Strategic Partnership Grants is to increase research and training in targeted areas that could strongly enhance Canada’s economy, society and/or environment within the next 10 years.
 Research and training under these grants must be conducted through a partnership between academic researchers and industry or government organizations.